-Committees may, by record vote of at least twothirds of the members present, issue subpoenas to compel the attendance of witnesses or to require production of information (Rule 4, sec.
+Committees may, by record vote of at least two-thirds of the members present, issue subpoenas to compel the attendance of witnesses or to require production of information (Rule 4, sec.
 21(a)).
 Anyone disobeying a lawfully issued committee subpoena may be prosecuted for contempt of Legislature, a misdemeanor offense punishable by a fine of \$100 to \$1,000 and a jail term of 30 days to 12 months (Government Code, secs.
 301.024-.027).

 The chair may summon the governing board or other representatives of a state agency to appear and testify without issuing a subpoena (Rule 4, sec.
 21(b)).

-House employees may appear as witnesses only when the committee grants permission by a majority vote (see the Housekeeping Resolution, HR 3 by Geren, 82nd Legislature, sec.
+House employees may appear as witnesses when the committee grants permission by a majority vote (see the Housekeeping Resolution, HR 3 by Geren, 84th Legislature, sec.
 4.09).
 Government Code, sec.
-556.006 prohibits state employees from influencing the outcome of legislation, other than to provide information at a legislator's request.
-When state agency employees appear before committees as witnesses, they testify "on" legislation, not for or against it.
+556.006 prohibits state employees from influencing the outcome of legislation, other than to